-This month, use group time to focus on using graphs and surveys as a means to help children, learn more about each other.
-Now that spring is here, children have spent the greater part of a school year together and have gotten to know a great deal about one another along the way.
-But there is always more to learn and new ways to learn it!
-Not only will children be using social skills as they work with graphs and surveys, but they'll also use language, math, and science skills needed to create these symbolic representations of information!
+Use group time to focus on using graphs and surveys as a means to help children, learn more about each other.
+There is always more to learn and new ways to learn it!
+Not only will children be using social skills as they work with graphs and surveys, but they'll also use language, math, and science skills needed to create these symbolic representations of information.

 Photo Graphing Cubes